nate1100/My-Portfolio/Data-Science-Projects.md

 ### Histologic Types of cancer
-Histologic Types, these data show which type of cancer developed with the primary tumor.
+These data show which type of cancer developed with the primary tumor.
 It can be seen that the “adeno” has a significant difference between the other two histologic types.
 On the other hand, “no_info” indicates that there is no histologic type of cancer that came with the primary tumor.

 ![](images/C3.png)

 ### Classes
 Classes, the most common location where the tumor has metastasized is the lungs.
 Followed by stomach, ovary, pancreas, and breast respectively.
 The least common locations are the testis, vagina, salivary glands,  cervix, and bladder.

 ![](images/C4.png)